Find Your Story in Cyprus

 It has the lowest corporate tax in Europe of 12.5% and has an agreement with over 40 countries to avoid double taxation.
 The island’s location nestled between three continents also makes it a busy shipping and air hub and it has continued to grow its reputation as a stable and growing international business centre.

 The public and private schools in Cyprus are reputable and many private schools even follow the British Education System.
+Learn more about Education in Cyprus here.

 Cost of living is relatively low cost, which means you can have a higher standard of living.
+For more information on the cost of living click here.

 Above all, Cyprus is a welcoming country.
 Hospitality is at the heart of the Cypriot community and when you invest on the island, you will not just be buying a property, you will be buying a home.